praneet3t/praneet3t/README.md

 Deep learning at the core.
-Interested in LLMs, computer vision, autonomous navigation, and time-series forecasting.
+The fundamental challenges in deep learning are far from solved, and that keeps me motivated.
 Curious about building models that learn and reason about the world.

 <!--